alicebob/miniredis/README.md

 Tests are run against Redis 6.0.5.
 The [./integration](./integration/) subdir compares miniredis against a real redis instance.

+The Redis 6 RESP3 protocol is supported.
+If there are problems, please open an issue.

 If you want to test Redis Sentinel have a look at [minisentinel](https://github.com/Bose/minisentinel).